-Front-panel setup can be disabled via the internal switch on the Model 3078 in order to protect settings from inadvertent changes.
+Front-panel setup can be disabled via the internal switch on the Model 3003 in order to protect settings from inadvertent changes.
 When the settings are protected, the user can view the settings or modify a limited number of settings as defined with the Lumic software.
-Using the Lumic software, the Model 3078 can be configured to allow changes to the alarms and or count time even when in protect mode.
+Using the Lumic software, the Model 3003 can be configured to allow changes to the alarms and or count time even when in protect mode.

-The unit is operated with four alkaline AA batteries for operation from -20 to $50 \,^{\circ}\text{C}$ (-5 to 122 $^{\circ}\text{F}$).
-Battery life is approximately 75 hours under normal usage.
+The unit is operated with four alkaline AA batteries for operation from -20 to $50\,^{\circ}$ C (-5 to 122 $^{\circ}$ F).
+Battery life is approximately 175 hours under normal usage.
 A low-battery indicator on the LCD warns when less than 16 hours of battery life remain.

-The Model 3078 may optionally be provided with a 1/8-inch stereo headphone jack that would allow for headphone use for audio output.
+The Model 3003 may optionally be provided with a 1/8-inch stereo headphone jack that would allow for headphone use for audio output.
+It is located to the left of the detector connector.

-The Model 3078 may optionally be provided with an RS-232 serial output for connection to PC or other electronic device.
+If a headphone jack is not in use, the Model 3003 may optionally be provided with a RS232 serial output for connection to PC or other electronic device.